HamishBrindle/element-theme/README.md

 # element-theme

-> Heavily customized for a specific Vue project - I don't recommend using this, but if you must, I hope the examples make some sense.
+> Customized for a specific Vue project - I don't recommend using this, but if you must, I hope the examples make some sense.
 Good luck 🙏

 ## Description
 >For general description of how the original works, see [element-theme](https://github.com/ElementUI/element-theme).